yale-cpsc-419-sp23/pset-1-cli/README.md

     * If the `-c` option is specified, the table must be sorted by classifier names in ascending order
     * Tertiary orderings after all command-line options are exhausted must be applied in the same order as above, skipping those that have already been applied.
 * The program output should never exceed 1000 objects
+    * Below the table, the output must include the number of rows in the table
 * The output of the program, when run with no arguments, must include the first 1000 objects in the database according to the sorting orders specified above

 > **Note**: The sorting rules *cascade*; that is, the output of the command